 INSTRUCTOR NOTE: Review the Basic Investing Handout.
-Play optional video, Basic Investing.

 Saving involves setting money aside in safe, relatively low interest-paying accounts so it's there when you need it.
 Usually you are saving for a specific purchase such as your emergency fund or to buy a low-cost item like a TV or game system.